vladimir-vovk/passgen/README.md

 🔑 passgen 🔒
 ============

-Simple command line utility for password generation.
+Simple command-line utility for password generation.

 You could create passwords using different types of symbols:
 - characters